 In the fall of 2016, I broke my silence as a survivor of sexual violence.
 Nearly everyone I knew was shocked.
 I felt free.
 That was, until community members began calling my parents to tell them about my unwelcome declaration.
 It was taboo.
 Nobody wanted to talk about sexual violence.
 What kind of nice, God-fearing girl would ever talk about *gasp* SEX?
 (Shhh, you can’t say that out loud, Asma!)
 The truth is, when I broke my silence, several young women came to me and shared their stories of being assaulted, of being shunned and shamed by the communities they loved, and of watching their perpetrators go on to live with no consequences.
 I heard their stories and a fire began to roar deep in my belly.
-I didn’t care whether our community wasn’t ready to look itself in the mirror.
-I was ready.
-We were ready.
-We had waited too long.
-So I offered myself and my story up as sacrifice — the fight was beginning.

 When I was young, talking about sex (or X-E-S, as I called it) was terrifying.
 It still is.
 The first time I really thought about it was in the first grade.
 A girl in my class told me that our parents have to have sex to make babies.
 I was appalled.
 “Muslims don’t do that!”
 I yelled at her before running away, my face red with embarrassment and anger.
 How dare she think Muslims did terrible things like have sex?
 What a fool.
 I showed her, all right!
 Nope.
 I was another super sheltered Brown Muslim kid whose parents refused to talk about the sexy elephant in the room.
 This was normal.
 Our parents so desperately wanted to save us from the hyper-sexualized society we were growing up in that they kept us blissfully ignorant (Mama, Daddy, if you’re reading this — I still love you <3).
 As the years went on, my parents kept me from going to sex ed classes, ignored my purposely infrequent questions about my body, and encouraged me to spend more time with my friends and sisters if I had any awkward questions.
 My older sisters made it clear that any and all questions were to be fielded to them, and that my parents were to be left out of any sex-related talk.
 I followed these new rules and made them promise that none of my questions would be brought back to my parents.
 They listened, for the most part...